Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/collectives.rst

    :alt: The All-gather collective operation
    :width: 100%

-The gather operation transfers the tensors from each process to every other process and concatenates the results.
+The gather operation transfers the tensors from each process to every other process and stacks the results.
 As opposed to the :ref:`broadcast <broadcast collective>`, every process gets the data from every other process, not just from a particular rank.

 .. code-block:: python